lino-framework/book/docs/specs/vat.rst

     .. attribute:: vat_returnable

-        Whether VAT is "returnable" (i.e. not to be paid to or by the partner).
-Returnable VAT, unlike normal VAT, does not increase the total amount of the voucher but causes an additional movement into the :attr:`vat_returnable_account`.
+        Whether VAT is returnable.
+        Returnable VAT does not increase
+        the total amount of the voucher but causes an additional movement into the :attr:`vat_returnable_account`.
+        See `About returnable VAT`_.

     .. attribute:: vat_returnable_account

         Where to book returnable VAT.
-If VAT is returnable and this field is empty, then VAT will be added to the base account.
+If this field is empty and :attr:`vat_returnable` is `True`, then VAT will be added to the base account.
+See `About returnable VAT`_.

     .. classmethod:: get_vat_rule(cls, trade_type, vat_regime,